dbrunson/hpc-novice/02-submit_first_job.md

 ---
 > ## Learning Objectives {.objectives}
 >
 > *   Submit the hello world example
+> *   First exposure to some linux commands
 > *   Explain concepts involved

 The typical workflow on an HPC system involves the following steps: